|Baggage entered the 46th Street side (right) and guests entered on Fifth Avenue. The arrangement avoided "cluttering." -- photo Library of Congress|

 Servants’ accommodations and restrooms were in the basement.

 The management was pleased with the precautions against fire.
 Throughout the mile and a quarter of hallways there were seven miles of water pipes.
 “On every floor are four water plugs in connection with the telegraph alarm, from which a floor could be flooded in case of fire in a few minutes.
-There are fire-escapes in the rear at both ends of the building,” reported The Times.
+There are fire-escapes in the rear at both ends of the building,” reported The New York Times.
 The precautions, eventually, would not be enough.

 The new Windsor Hotel was a marvel in modern conveniences.
 There were 139 bathrooms and every suite had a private bath—a rare luxury in 1873.
-The suites also boasted “clothes presses and closets, and every room has a fireplace in it,” according to The Times.
+The suites also boasted “clothes presses and closets, and every room has a fireplace in it,” according to The New York Times.

 It was all reflected in the rent that Hawk & Wetherbee agreed to pay to Daly.
 The lease for the first ten years demanded payment of $75,000 per year—around $1.3 million today.
 Hawk & Wetherbee proved their expertise and the hotel that was too far uptown was a nearly-immediate success.